May 23, 2022

 - The product is brilliant for fixing; small to medium size holes and tears.

 - This particular tip, or rather advice, is for those fixing holes in vintage clothes.

 The easiest and most tempting option to find the perfect fabric to patch the hole in your vintage is to cut a piece from the extra hem.
 If the clothing was in a bad state, to begin with, then I see no harm in cutting a bit from the wrong side of the garment.

 - To fix a hole in a woollen sweater, use its lint.
-Cut it into tiny pieces and roll it in your fingers into a ball, mix with a small amount of Fuse It Powder and follow the steps I’ve already shown you.
+Cut it into tiny pieces and roll it in your fingers into a ball, mix it with a small amount of Fuse It Powder and follow the steps I’ve already shown you.

 As you can see in the picture below, the Fuse It Powder worked surprisingly well on the rather large hole in my woollen sweater.
 Please, forgive the white fluff, I live with a beautiful Cavalier King Charles Spaniel who sheds all year round. 🙂 Also, the garment is in desperate need of a dry clean, but not before I fix all the holes in it.